Radhanagari Assembly constituency

-Radhanagari Vidhan Sabha seat is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.
+Radhanagari Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.

 Overview

 Radhanagari (constituency number 272) is one of the ten Vidhan Sabha constituencies located in the Kolhapur district.
 This constituency covers the entire Radhanagari tehsil and parts of Ajra and Bhudargad tehsils of this district.

 Radhanagari is part of the Kolhapur Lok Sabha constituency along with five other Vidhan Sabha segments in this district, namely Chandgad, Kagal, Kolhapur South, Karvir and Kolhapur North.